fruxefarms/FruxePi/docs/headless_rpi.md

 ```
 Save and exit the file using CTRL-X, Y, and Enter.

 During the initial boot Raspbian will replace this file on the OS partition.
-The Raspberry Pi with then use these settings to connect to the specified WiFi network.
+The Raspberry Pi will then use these settings to connect to the specified WiFi network.

 ## Enable SSH

 SSH (Secure Shell) allows you to access the command line of a Raspberry Pi remotely from another computer or device on the same network using SSH.

-A simple way to accomplish this is to add a file named SSH to the root of the boot partition on your SD card.
+A simple way to accomplish this is to add a file named SSH to the root of the `boot` partition on your SD card.

 ```
 touch SSH